yuxi-wu/chi-housing-bar/README.md

-### Some exploration and visualisation of Divvy, CTA, and Zillow trends.
+### A bar chart of housing prices in select Chicago neighbourhoods using D3.js.